danishmsin/Natural-Language-Understanding-Assignments/Assignment_02/README.txt

     zip(clipped_gradients, params))
 In our own experiments, we use standard SGD (tf.train.GradientDescentOptimizer) with a decreasing learning rate schedule, which yields better performance.
 See the benchmarks.

-Hands-on ñ Let's train an NMT model
+Hands-on ‚Äì Let's train an NMT model
 Let's train our very first NMT model, translating from Vietnamese to English!
 The entry point of our code is nmt.py.

 We will use a small-scale parallel corpus of TED talks (133K training examples) for this exercise.